-Springtime, the most beautiful season of all.
-The season of life, renewal, rebirth, rejuvenation, resurrection and regrowth.
-It is the favourite season of many people all around the world.
+Spring, the most beautiful season of all!
+It is the season of life, renewal, rebirth, rejuvenation, resurrection, and regrowth.
+It is the favorite season of many people all around the world.
 And here in Wadi Rum, it is no different.
 We also love the spring season.
-When spring starts depends on which method you use to calculate: meteorological, astronomical, solar, ecological, calendar-based or natural events.
-We favour the natural events to determine the start of the seasons.
+When spring starts depends on which method you use to calculate: meteorological, astronomical, solar, ecological, calendar-based, or natural events.
+We favor the last one to determine the start of the seasons.
 Today we share some information and pictures about spring in Wadi Rum desert.

-In autumn and winter, we had quite a bit of rain.
-And since a couple of weeks, the soil begins to warm again because of the increasing and stronger daylight.
-Two of the main ingredients to start the process of growth of plants.
-Which is very visible in our desert right now.
-Otherwise barren plains and valleys turn green.
-All kind of smaller annual plants pop up everywhere creating a big green blanket on the valley floors.
+This year, 2015/2016, we had quite a bit of rain during autumn and winter.
+Since a few weeks, the soil begins to warm due to the increasing and more substantial daylight.
+These are two of the main ingredients to start the process of growth of plants.
+And that is visible in our desert right now.
+The otherwise barren valleys and canyons turn green.
+All kinds of smaller annual plants pop up everywhere, creating a big green blanket on the valley floors.
 And many desert plants that seemed to be dead come alive again.
 They start to grow and turn green once again.
 Like many herbs and medicinal plants also do.
 Don’t forget to smell their lovely and intense aromas.
 And watch the beautiful and stunning small and big plants.
-They start to bloom in many different colours.
+They start to bloom in many different colors.
 Some of them will cover the valley floors with carpets of violet and yellow flowers.